sustrik/tiles/README.md

 ### Worked example

-Imagine we want to generate code that prints out some greetings.
+Imagine that we want to generate code that prints out some greetings.

 ```python
 def greet(name):